AIsTushar/Task_5/readme.md

 Of course, errors should be "applied" before formatting/rendering/exporting.

-_How to submit the solution_

-Send to p.lebedev@itransition.com: 0) Full name.

-1. Link to the deployed project (you can use any hosting you find suitable).
-2. Link to the code.
-3. Recorded video: generation for different regions, infinite scrolling demo with 5-10 pages, change error number from 0 to 0.5, then to 5, then to 20, then to 1000 (data should be transformed to "noise"), then to 0.
-Change seed, demonstrate than reset seed to previous values restores data to previous state as well.

-**Deadline: 27.07.2024** (the same for the rest of tasks)

-YOU CAN (AND MUST) USE 3RD-PARTY LIBRARIES FOR DATA GENERATION (check some Faker ports).

 **Here is an example for #5**

 Let's say user opens the app and the default region is USA and app started with a random seed = 42, so he/she can get something like: